INMAS-Math/INMAS-Math.github.io/README.md

 Keeping technical material up-to-date is particularly challenging given the rapid advances taking place in areas such as machine learning and programming languages.
-Meanwhile, there are multiple reputable and publicly available sources of material now available on the internet.
+Meanwhile, there are multiple reputable and publicly available sources of material now available on the internet on these topics.
 Leveraging and potentially contributing to these resources can be an efficient way to reduce the cost of providing targeted technical training.
-In addition, some components of the technical training is already available from computer science and mathematics departments.
+In addition, some components of the technical training material is already available from local computer science and some mathematics departments.
-Developing and offering courses aimed at providing proper peripheral technical training, including projects using real-world data, would be another way to leverage existing resources at the university level.
+Developing and offering an extended curriculum aimed at providing peripheral technical training, including projects using real-world data, would be another way to leverage existing resources at the university level.